 How do I enroll?

-Diplomates will receive instructions by email in October 2017 that will include a link to an on-line enrollment form that will take only a few minutes to complete.
-The enrollment form will also be available on the ABNM website at https://www.abnm.org/index.php/certlinktm/.
+The enrollment form is available on the ABNM website at https://www.abnm.org/index.php/certlinktm/.
 Make sure your contact information on the enrollment form corresponds to the information in “My Profile” on the ABNM website (www.abnm.org).
 You may update “My Profile” by logging onto the website anytime.
 ABNM will reply with a message confirming your enrollment.

 How do I know if I am eligible?

 All diplomates with unexpired, time-limited certificates (expiring in 2018 or later) or with lifetime certificates are eligible to participate if they have not been subject to any ABNM disciplinary actions (probation, suspension, or revocation of certification) in the past 10 years.
 Diplomates must be current with MOC requirements, including Part 2 (Lifelong learning and self-assessment) and Part 4 (Improvement in Medical Practice).
 The ABNM has made it easier for diplomates to fulfill the requirements, and has added a checkbox to the My Profile page on the ABNM website that allows diplomates to attest they meet the requirements.
 Diplomates with expired certificates must first pass the MOC examination if their certificate expired in 2013 or later.
 Diplomates with certificates that expired prior to 2013 must first pass the Certification examination.

 Are there other incentives to participate in CertLink?